MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 Enabling this feature means that extended queue prioritization is applied on machines with multi-session support, such as Windows Server operating systems with RDS enabled.
 This optimizes the default run queue prioritization by extending the current first-in-first-out (FIFO) logic with user prioritization.
 This feature is enabled automatically when multi-session support is detected, but you can opt out at any time by disabling it.

 > [!NOTE]
-> Please note that this feature is currently being gradually rolled-out and may not be available in your region yet.
+> This feature is currently being gradually rolled-out and might not yet be available in your region.

 ### With disabled extended queue prioritization